jad-png/CryptoMeak/README.md

 ## How to Build and Run

 ### **Prerequisites**
-- Java 11 or higher
+- Java 8 or higher
-- Maven or Gradle (for building)
 - PostgreSQL (running and accessible)
 - PostgreSQL JDBC Driver (`lib/postgresql-42.7.8.jar`)